Kumano Kodo Preparation: General Planning & Packing List

 I carried a total of ¥30,000 for my two months in Japan, including hiking the Kumano Kodo.
 Most of my accommodations accepted credit cards or were prepaid through Agoda or Kumano Travel, so I only needed cash for some transportation, food, and emergencies.

 Most grocery and convenience stores in small towns accept credit cards, but it's still good to have cash just in case.
 I mainly used AMEX and, occasionally, Visa.
-Most places that accept credit cards also take major brands and IC cards.
+Most places that accept credit cards also take major brands of credit cards and IC cards.

 Keep in mind that Japan has introduced new ¥500 coins and ¥1,000 bills, which some vending machines and buses may not accept.
 If you're unsure, check for signs or ask the bus driver.